xuantiep/xdeb-org/content/post/run-your-own-mail-server-with-postfix-dovecot.md

 ## Ansible mailserver role

 Complete configurations can be found in my mailserver role at [frjo/ansible-roles](https://github.com/frjo/ansible-roles) on Github.
 This is what I use to set up my own servers.

 The common role that set up a firewall and other essentials on all my servers, the letsencrypt role for free certs and the dbserver role are also on GitHub.
 At the moment you will need to setup a web server with PHP support yourself, or take a look at [Running Drupal on Debian 9 with Apache 2.4, HTTP/2, event MPM and PHP-FPM (via socks and proxy)](/post/2017/11/09/running-drupal-on-debian-9-with-apache-2-4-http2-event-mpm-and-php-fpm-via-socks-and-proxy/).

 ### What you will get

 * Mail server with (almost) only standard Debian 9 packages so easy to keep updated via apt.
+* Virtual domains, mailboxes and aliases stored in [MariaDB](https://mariadb.com/) (MySQL but better).
 * Postfix with opportunistic TLS, SPF and Postscreen configured.
 * Dovecot with required TLS.
-* Virtual domains, mailboxes and aliases stored in [MariaDB](https://mariadb.com/) (MySQL but better).
 * [PostfixAdmin - web based administration interface for Postfix mail servers](https://github.com/postfixadmin/postfixadmin). (the only non Debian package)
 * Spam filtering with DNSBL [Spamhaus ZEN](https://www.spamhaus.org/zen/) and [BarracudaCentral](http://barracudacentral.org/rbl).
 * Support for address extensions, user+whatever@example.com addresses.
+* Striping of outgoing mail headers that reveal unneeded information like users IP address, mail client etc.

 ### What you will not get